String Multiplication Calculation

 .

-Understanding this, you can code to mimic this calculation process:
+Once you understand this, you can write code to simulate this process:

 class Solution {